Skip to main content

 Fiscal Year

 UCF’s fiscal year runs from July 1 through June 30.
 For records retention purposes, fiscal years are counted at the beginning of the next fiscal year after the terminal inclusive date of the record series.
+Another way to think of this is if a record series has a retention of “3 fiscal years,” the eligibility date would be three (3) years after the end of the fiscal year of the latest record in the series or the file cutoff date.

 For example, if the record series contains records from August 2014 through August 2015, the count would begin on July 1, 2016 so that full fiscal years are included.
+Therefore, the record would become eligible for destruction on June 30, 2019.

 Florida Department of State Division of Library and Information Services